 variations

 There are so many variations of this East-African tomato salad!
 The base of the salad remains tomatoes and onions so feel free to experiment with your favorite ingredients!
-Some delicious combinations you can try out include:

 - add a cup of chopped mango, or diced pineapple to make kachumbari ya nanasi, (which basically means with pineapple).
 This adds a sweetness that works well, especially when served with grilled meats or chicken.